The Value of Community Engagement￼

 Democracy means everyone

-Accessibility is, at its heart, a simple concept, but can have complex considerations and deep levels of impact.
+Furthermore, accessibility is, at its heart, a simple concept, but can have complex considerations and deep levels of impact.
 In simplistic terms, accessibility describes the quality of something being easy to understand, obtain, and use.
 Yet, ensuring everyone has access to something involves complex solutions.
 Community engagement activities need to account for several key things, such as:

 Environment – What are key considerations that may affect someone’s ability to participate?